ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 Within the curly brackets we can specify a number of "records" to hold values; however these are not simple data fields but also declare the accessor functions to retrieve them.

+> Haskell provides the machinery to augment our datatypes, by making them {\itshape instances} of standard classes such as `Show` above.
+If a datatype is an instance of one or more classes, it "inherits" the functionality of that class, so in the present example making `TypeA` an instance of `Show` lets us print `TypeA` objects on screen.

+N.B.: if we hadn't made `TypeA` an instance of `Show`, the evaluation of `test1` would have returned a "No instance for (Show TypeA) ... " error, instead.

+Let's declare a slightly larger datatype constructor and try out its accessor functions:

+{% highlight haskell %}
+> data Test = Tee { h :: [(Bool, String)], h1 :: Char }

+> :t Tee
+Tee :: [(Bool, String)] -> Char -> Test

+> let test2 = Tee [(True, "boop")] 'x'

+> (snd . head . h) test2
+"boop"
+{% endhighlight %}

+In the above example, we have declared a datatype with two records, the first of which is of a composite type, and created a `test2` object of this type.

+Next, we access an internal field in a purely functional style, by composition of elementary functions.
+This idea of functional manipulation of "getter"/"setter" methods for nested datastructure is implemented (and greatly expanded) in the package `lens`, which however is beyond the scope of this tutorial.

+> What happens if we supply an integer to the Tee constructor, instead of the expected list of `(Bool, String)` tuples?
+Our first type error! <3

+{% highlight haskell %}
+> :t Tee 2

+<interactive>:1:5:
+   No instance for (Num [(Bool, String)]) arising from the literal '2' In the first argument of 'Tee', namely '2'
+   In the expression: Tee 2
+{% endhighlight %}

+> The second line, "In the first argument of 'Tee'", is the hint!